d-cosin/Enrom_POI_Classifier/final_report.md

 ![POI Balance](figures/poi_balance.png)

 As shown in the previous plot, the "poi" target is highly sparse.
-Only 12% of the observations are labeled as POIs.
-This characteristic is important, given that it will influence the classification models evaluation metrics and in the hyperparameters as well.
+Only 12% of the observations are labeled as POIs, totalizing 18 out of the 146 observations.
+This characteristic is important, given that it will influence the classification models evaluation metrics and the hyperparameters as well.

 #### Outliers